 Staff we spoke with were clear about their roles and told us they enjoyed working in the service.
-They told us they felt listened to and were encouraged to give feedback about how the service could continue to improve.
+Staff told us they received good opportunities for training and career progression.
+They told us they felt listened to and were encouraged to give feedback about how the service should continue to improve.